jdunkerley/jdunkerley/alteryx-cubic-splines.md

 ![Equation for C](https://math.now.sh?from=c_i%3D%5Cfrac%7Bh_i%7D%7Bh_%7Bi-1%7D%2Bh_i%7D) for ![i=1 to n-2](https://math.now.sh?from=i=1..n-2)

 Using the simple boundary condition that the second derivative is equal to 0 at the end, gives the values for c<sub>0</sub> and a<sub>n-2</sub> both equal to 0.

-We can code this up easily enough in Python:
+This can easily coded up in Python:

 ```python
 from typing import Tuple, List